kajdreef/slides/slides.md

   2. Use the call depth to locate the phase boundaries

-  3. Finally, the result is a tree of phases
+  3. Finally, the result is a phase tree
   <p>
       <img src="images/datastructure/tree-structure.pdf.jpg" style="width: 50%"></img>
   </p>